Raw Power (band): History

 In 2013 Paolo di Bernardo on guitar Gianmarco Agosti on drums joined the band.

 In 2014 and in 2015 Raw Power toured the U.S.

 In 2016 the band toured Europe, playing with Agnostic Front and H_{2}O.

 In 2017 Indiebox Records released the new album "Inferno" and Raw Power played the biggest Italian punk rock festivals.
 At the end of the year the band toured Australia for the first time.

 In 2018 Mattia "Berta" Bertani replaced Gianmarco Agosti on drums.

 In 2019 Raw Power toured Japan for the first time, together with Cripple Bastards.

-Legacy
+Reception

 Raw Power are considered to be one of the most seminal hardcore punk bands.
 Contemporary fans include Cripple Bastards and Napalm Death's Barney Greenway.